Orange County Juvenile Crime Attorney

 - Grand theft auto

 The differences between being prosecuted in adult court and juvenile court can have a substantial impact on your child’s case.
-If you are unsure which court your child will be heard in, we highly recommend contacting a skilled juvenile crime attorney as soon as possible.
+If you are unsure which court your child will be heard in, we highly recommend contacting a skilled Orange County juvenile crime attorney as soon as possible.

-What Penalties Will My Child Face?
+What Penalties Will My Child Face in CA?

 There are a number of different penalties the court may choose to impose upon your child.
 Some situations may warrant your child living with you under your direct supervision, serving probation, living with a foster family or relative, being sent to a probation camp, or serving time at the Department of Corrections.
 What penalties will be imposed largely depend upon the types of crimes that were committed as well as the circumstances surrounding your child’s alleged incident.